-Immediately after Christmas I took time away from the internet, friends, and family to do much soul-searching regarding all that I had witnessed in 2011.
-After much reflection, it occurred to me that 2011 was the year for learning—learning about yourself, your life, and everyone and everything that is a part of it.
+Immediately after Christmas I took time away from the internet, friends, and family to do much soul-searching regarding all that I had witnessed last year.
+After much reflection, it occurred to me that last year was the year for learning—learning about yourself, your life, and everyone and everything that is a part of it.
 It was the year of “crash-course personal development” from the Creator—His way of shaping and molding us into His divine order and design to prepare us for the destiny that He has for us.

 For this to take place, the process of ‘going through the fire and floods’ of life was mandatory—the fire to burn away all of our life toxins; the floods to wash away the debris.
 It is only with this process that we could be fully ready to step into the Next: the next chapter in our life’s journey; the next level of the blessings that await us.
 Just like a storage room that is filled to capacity, nothing new can go inside until older items are taken out.
 Similarly, if we continued to hold on to disappointments, regrets, and toxic situations, then we would never have the capacity available in our lives to accept new opportunities.